Dwarf Gourami

 Shy / Slow Moving (Easily Stressed)Fry Predator

-Dwarf Gourami Care Summary
+Dwarf Gourami Care Guide Summary

 The Dwarf Gourami, scientifically known as Trichogaster lalius, belongs to the Anabantoids family group.
 Adults reach a maximum size of approximately 7.5 cm and have a compressed body shape with a moderate growth rate.
 Classified as semi-aggressive, this species primarily occupies the surface and mid-level zones of the aquarium and produces a low level of biological waste.